canonical/mongodb-operator/documentation/tutorial.md

   }
 ]
 ```
 Feel free to test out any other MongoDB commands.
 When you’re ready to leave the MongoDB shell you can just type `exit`.
 Once you've typed `exit` you will be back in the host of Charmed MongoDB (`mongodb/0`).
 Exit this host by once again typing `exit`.
 Now you will be in your original shell where you first started the tutorial; here you can interact with Juju and LXD.

+*Note: if you accidentally exit one more time you will leave your terminal session and all of the environment variables used in the URI will be removed.
+If this happens redefine these variables as described in the section that describes how to [create the MongoDB URI](#mongodb-uri).*

 ## Scale Charmed MongoDB
 Replication is a popular feature of MongoDB; replicas copy data making a database highly available.
 This means the application can provide self-healing capabilities in case one MongoDB replica fails.